6 Ways to Get Minnesota Zoo Discounts

 Check Your Benefits From Other Memberships:

-While reciprocal deals change regularly, it’s worth a quick check of your membership benefits before heading out (AAA often offers discounts, as do museums, public television, etc.)
+While reciprocal deals change regularly, it’s worth a quick check of your membership benefits before heading out (AAA often offers discounts, as do museums, public television, etc.).
+If you are coming from out of town, check the reciprocal benefits for any local memberships you hold.

 Volunteer?